loicdescotte/loicdescotte.github.io/_posts/2017-04-12-binding-scalajs.md

 You can run the full example [here](https://scalafiddle.io/sf/9f4Tp47/1).

-You can compare this example with [this similar application](https://codepen.io/loicd/pen/RKJryq) written in JavaScript with React.js.
-The main difference in the Binding.scala is that React is using a virtual dom while Binding.js is not.
+You can also compare this example with [this similar application](https://codepen.io/loicd/pen/RKJryq) written in JavaScript with React.js.
+The main difference is that React is using a virtual dom while Binding.scala is not.
-The more direct consequence is the use of Var and Vars type to handle states and data lifecycles in Binding.scala, while React only allows to updatethe state of a component itself to allow virtual dom to update its rendering.
+The more direct consequence is the use of Var and Vars types to handle states and data lifecycles in Binding.scala, while React only allows to update the state of a component itself to allow virtual dom to update its rendering.